It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 The National Bank of Angola published the Instruction 17/20, of October 15, 2020 which established that importers can freely negotiate the methods of payment in the import of goods.
 This instruction revoked Instruction 18/19, of October 25, 2019, which established limits per operation in all methods of payment.

-The Instruction also establishes that, with the exception of the method of advance payments - which is limited to USD 50,000 per operation or up to 10% of the total amount of an operation under a Letter of Credit - there are no annual or per operation limits in the methods of payment.
+The Instruction also establishes that, with the exception of the method of advance payments - which is limited to US$ 50,000 per operation or up to 10percent of the total amount of an operation under a Letter of Credit - there are no annual or per operation limits in the methods of payment.

 The most common and secure method of payment in Angola is an electronic funds transfer between banks.
-However, U.S. dollar transaction clearing services ceased in November 2016.
-Most foreign exchange transfers are currently processed in euros.
+Most foreign exchange transfers are currently processed in euros and dollars.

 Foreign Exchange Controls